Basmalakh22/technical-questions-about-backend-/About OOP.md

 ## What is the difference between HTTP and HTTPS?

 - HTTP is an unsecured protocol, while HTTPS is a secure version of HTTP that uses encryption (SSL/TLS) to protect data transmitted between the client and the server.

+## What is Overloading & Overriding?

+- Overloading: A feature where a method or function can have different signatures (e.g., a different number of parameters).
+PHP doesn't support method overloading directly but allows magic methods like `__call()`.
+- Overriding: When a subclass provides a specific implementation of a method that is already defined in its parent class.